Dr. Jessica Lundquist grew up in California and spent every summer

 where she finally learned to ski.
 She began her position as Assistant

-Professor at the University of Washington in fall 2006 and was promoted to Associate Professor in 2011.
+Professor at the University of Washington in fall 2006 and was promoted to Associate Professor in 2011, then became a full Professor in 2017.
 Jessica was awarded the Cryosphere Young Investigator Award from the American Geophysical Union in 2008.
 She received the Water Resources Research Editor’s Choice Award in 2014 for her paper on forest-snow interactions around the world.

 Dr. Lundquist's research focuses on spatial patterns of snow and weather

 in the mountains and how those patterns are likely to affect